 Your gastric band will need to be adjusted often throughout the first year after the stomach ring for slimming.
 To help you reduce your weight, you may need to tighten your stomach ring.
 Additionally, you'll undergo frequent blood tests to ensure you receive enough nutrients from your new diet.
 You may benefit from nutritional coaching to discover new eating habits and improve your overall health.
 Your healthcare practitioner may prescribe supplements if they deem it appropriate.

 Choosing whether or not to undergo gastric banding surgery for your kid is a difficult decision.
 Talk to your adolescent about the procedure, and spend some time understanding what to expect afterwards.
-You and your adolescent may decide together whether surgery is the best option.
+You and your adolescent may decide together whether a surgery is the best option.

 Laparoscopic gastric banding has the following benefits: